ProjexaLMS/ProjexaDocs/docs/team-interaction.md

 # Team Interaction

-This section details how teams communicate and collaborate within the Projexa LMS.
+This section is for students working in teams on Projexa.
+Here, you'll learn how to communicate, collaborate, and make the most of your mentor support.

-## Team Communication and Collaboration
+## Working Together as a Team

-Projexa provides integrated features to facilitate communication and collaboration among team members and with assigned mentors.
+Projexa gives you easy-to-use tools to chat, share ideas, and work closely with your teammates and mentor.

-### Mentor Assignment
+### Your Mentor

-Teams are typically assigned mentors (internal or external) who provide guidance, feedback, and support throughout the project lifecycle.
+Every team is matched with a mentor—someone who will guide you, answer your questions, and help you succeed throughout your project.

 ![Mentor Assignment (Coordinator/Admin View)](assets/images/mentor_assignment.png)

-### Scheduling Mentor Interactions
+### Scheduling Meetings with Your Mentor

-Team leaders can schedule formal interaction sessions with their assigned mentors by going to their mentor's page.
-These interactions are crucial for progress updates, problem-solving, and receiving expert advice.
+As a team, you can schedule meetings with your mentor right from their page.
+These meetings are your chance to update your mentor on your progress, discuss any hurdles you're facing, and get expert advice.

 ![Schedule Interaction Form (Student View)](assets/images/schedule_interaction_1.png)
 ![Schedule Interaction Form (Student View)](assets/images/schedule_interaction_2.png)

-### Automated Interaction Management

-The system automates several aspects of mentor interactions to ensure efficiency and accountability.

-*   **Reminders:** Automated reminders are sent to both teams and mentors for upcoming scheduled interactions.
+### How Projexa Helps Manage Meetings

+Projexa takes care of some meeting details for you:

+*   **Reminders:** Both you and your mentor will get automatic reminders before your meetings.
-*   **Auto-Cancellation:** If a mentor does not respond to an interaction request by the scheduled time, the system automatically cancels the interaction and notifies the team via email.
+*   **Auto-Cancellation:** If your mentor doesn't respond to a meeting request in time, Projexa will cancel the meeting and let you know by email.
+Don't worry—no points will be deducted if a meeting is auto-cancelled by the system.
+*   **Minimum Meetings:** There is a minimum number of meetings your team needs to complete.
+The exact number will be shared with you through official announcements, so keep an eye out for updates.

 ![Interaction History (Student/Mentor View)](assets/images/interaction_history.png)

-### Interaction Ratings and Feedback
+### Feedback and Improvement

-After each interaction, mentors are prompted to provide a rating and feedback for the team's performance.
-This feedback is a key component of the team's overall evaluation.
+After each meeting, your mentor will rate your team's performance and give feedback.
+This is important for your team's overall evaluation and success.

 ![Rate Interaction Form (Mentor View)](assets/images/rate_interaction_form.png)

-## Role-Based Access to Interaction Features

-Access to team interaction functionalities is determined by user roles:

-*   **Students:** Can view their team details, schedule interactions with their mentor (if they are the team leader), and view past interaction history.
-*   **Mentors:** Can view their assigned teams, respond to interaction requests, and provide ratings and feedback for completed interactions.
-*   **Coordinators:** Can view all teams and their interactions, assign mentors to teams, and monitor the overall interaction process.
-*   **Admins:** Have full control over all team and interaction settings, including configuring team size limits and enabling cross-section teams.